 And so I find myself, once again, acknowledging before God the folly in even thinking my life is mine to plan.
 I've seen it said recently - write your plans in pencil, then hand God the eraser.
 So, God, here's my eraser.

 I know, truly, that natural spacing of children through extended breastfeeding is the ideal.
 I've long thought so.
-I just had no idea that it would work quite this well.
+I just had no idea that it would work

 But hey - Jesus was breastfed, right?
 And during a time when weaning didn't occur until three years of age or later.
 According to that standard, we're not even halfway there!